A holiday to Thailand means exploring some of the best beaches in Phuket and boat tours to the nearby islands.

 Now we make our first mention, for those of you with the time to explore a little further afield from Phuket, our personal favorite area to visit outside of Phuket….
 Krabi.

-Railay beach Krabi, is a truly postcard-worthy, idyllic tropical landscape which has two beaches, one facing east, the other facing west, with a great selection of reasonably priced hotels, bars and restaurants in between these two beaches.
+Railay beach Krabi is a truly postcard-worthy, idyllic tropical landscape which has two beaches, one facing east, the other facing west, with a great selection of reasonably priced hotels, bars, and restaurants in between these two beaches.
 Walk the stretch of the beach with the pristine blue and the velvet sand and enjoy the peace of the warm sun glazing your skin with gently warm rays.
 Krabi is particularly well known with the adventure seekers and rock climbers and has a much more laid back feel to it than most of the busiest beaches in Phuket.
+Laying on this beach in Phuket and soaking in all the best beauty of the island.
+Once you realize that you are now lying on the sand of the best beaches in Phuket and probably all of Earth, then it becomes surreal!

 Rock climbers from far and wide come to Railay Beach Krabi to hone their skills and scale up and down one of the numerous climbing sites in and around the Railay Beach area.
 It looks exhausting, and it sure is fun to watch these fit and toned guys and girls give it their best shot.